 Additionally: are you aware that answers per mail are directly included in the forum?
 Including your signature that shows your mail address in clear text.
 (Ready for bots to find)

-Now we have a kind of tutorial for updating a project from version 4 to version 5: Using version 4 projects with version 5 (Remap a project)
+Now we have a kind of tutorial for updating a project from version 4 to version 5: Converting KiCad version 4 projects to version 5 (Remap a project)

 This topic was automatically closed 90 days after the last reply.
 New replies are no longer allowed.